epfl-exts/rails-gdpr-export/README.md

 ### Initialization

 To initialize the gem usage, loads the GdprExporter module into activerecord classes.
+Do this at initialization time through an initializer.
+E.g. create a initializers/gdpr.rb file and add the following:

 ```ruby
 ActiveRecord::Base.send :include, GdprExporter